astronomer/astro-docs/cloud/06_resources/03_pricing.md

 ---
 title: "Cloud Pricing"
+navTitle: "Pricing"
-description: "An overview of pricing for Astronomer Cloud."
+description: "An overview of Astronomer Cloud pricing."
 ---

 To view a general overview of our pricing structure across our product offerings, check out the [pricing page](https://www.astronomer.io/pricing/) on our website.